Premier League agrees new broadcast deal in China with Tencent - RFI

 London (AFP)

-The Premier League announced on Thursday that it had agreed a new broadcast deal in China for the rest of the season with Tencent Sports.
+The Premier League announced on Thursday that it had agreed a new broadcast deal in China for the rest of the season with Tencent Sports following the termination of its previous agreement.

-The previous agreement with PPTV was terminated after a dispute over a missed payment.

-Viewers in China will have access to all the remaining 372 matches of England's top-flight football league from this weekend, the league said.
+Viewers will have access to all the remaining 372 matches of England's top-flight football league via Tencent's digital platforms from Saturday.

+More than half of all matches will be available for free to fans in China, with the remaining fixtures available on Tencent Sports' membership service.

+The Premier League, which restarted last weekend after a seven-week break, terminated its contract with Chinese broadcaster PPTV earlier this month after a dispute over a missed payment.

 "We are excited to have agreed this partnership with Tencent ensuring our supporters in China can enjoy following Premier League action throughout this season," said Premier League chief executive Richard Masters.